clissa/clissa/README.md

 ## Current Activity
 🎓 Researcher @ University of Bologna, Department of Physics and Astronomy

-📚 Lecturer for @ University of Bologna, [courses](https://www.unibo.it/sitoweb/luca.clissa2/didattica) in _Statistical Data Analysis_ and _Applied Machine Learning_
+📚 Lecturer @ University of Bologna, [courses](https://www.unibo.it/sitoweb/luca.clissa2/didattica) in _Statistical Data Analysis_ and _Applied Machine Learning_

 :atom: Affiliated to ATLAS experiment @ CERN